 The staff at Reno Bead Shop will help you find the perfect piece of ready-made jewelry, or inspire you to create your own!
 Book lovers will be in heaven at Sundance Bookstore, located inside a historic mansion, with each room filled with a different literary genre.
 Sittie and Sage, located on Saint Lawrence Ave. in Midtown, carries a selection of women’s clothing, jewelry and accessories.

 One of the newest Midtown destinations is Sticks, a center filled with distinct shops and eateries.
 Here, you can enjoy an acai bowl, brunch or dinner.
 Treat yourself to some retail therapy, and they are all within steps away of each other.
 Find trendy fashion for men and women at Nomad Boutique or Sierra Belle, where they carry handmade products, many made locally.
 Find your ‘om’ at Hello Yoga, offering a wide selection of eco-friendly clothing and yoga gear.
-Discover something unique for your home at Transcend Interior or pamper yourself with natural skincare products from Dragonfly Bath & Body LLC.
+Discover something unique for your home at Transcend Interiors or pamper yourself with natural skincare products from Dragonfly Bath & Body LLC.

 You’ve likely seen at least a handful of iconic shots of paddleboarders skimming through Lake Tahoe’s blue water.
 Stand-up paddleboarding, or SUP, has grown in popularity in Reno Tahoe in recent years, and Lakeshore Paddleboard Co. in Reno has a board to suit any ability.